Federal William D. Ford Direct Stafford Loan

 Federal Direct Stafford Loans are fixed-rate student loans for undergraduate and graduate students attending college at least half-time.
 Stafford loans are made available to U.S. citizens or permanent residents who complete the FAFSA.
 Repayment of principle and interest begins six months after borrower ceases to be enrolled for at least six credits per term.

 Subsidized Stafford Loan: Students need to demonstrate financial need to obtain this loan.
-For loans disbursed after July 1, 2012, interest is paid by the federal government while the student is enrolled at least half-time.
+For loans disbursed after July 1, 2013, interest is paid by the federal government while the student is enrolled at least half-time.
 Repayment beings six months after a student graduates or ceases to be enrolled at least half-time.
-The current interest rate for undergraduate loans disbursed between July 1, 2012 and June 30, 2013 is 3.4%.
+The current fixed interest rate for undergraduate loans disbursed between July 1, 2013 and June 30, 2014 is fixed at 3.86%.
 Graduate students are no longer eligible to receive subsidized Stafford loans after July 1, 2012.
-Loan fees are 1% and are deducted proportionally from each loan disbursement.
+Loan fees are 1.051% and are deducted proportionally from each loan disbursement.

 Unsubsidized Stafford Loan: Students do not need to demonstrate financial need to receive this loan.
-The interest rate is fixed at 6.8% for graduate and undergraduate students.
+The current interest rate for loans disbursed between July 1, 2013 and June 30, 2014 is fixed at 3.86% for undergraduate students and 5.41% for graduate students.
 Repayment beings six months after a student graduates or ceases to be enrolled at least half-time.
-Loan fees are 1% and are deducted proportionally from each loan disbursement.
+Loan fees are 1.051% and are deducted proportionally from each loan disbursement.
 Interest accrues while the student is in school (once the loan is disbursed), as well as grace and deferment periods.
 The student will be sent quarterly statements and will have the option of paying the interest as it accrues while they are in school.
 If the student does not pay the interest and it accrues, the unpaid interest will be capitalized at repayment (added to the principle balance).

 Stafford Loan requirements